 LNOF Guide to Dublin

-We’ve all celebrated St Paddy’s Day and sunk a few pints of Guinness in his honour, but Ireland’s mad capital will show you how to party on an international scale.
-This city is lively, diverse and boisterous, with each part of the city offering something different; from the famous Temple Bar area to the bustling Grafton Street.
+We’ve all celebrated St Paddy’s Day and sunk a few pints of Guinness through a ginger beard in his honour, but Ireland’s mad capital will show you how to party on an international scale.
+This city is lively, diverse and boisterous, with each part of the city offering something different; from the iconic, cobbled streets of the Temple Bar area to the nightclub-rammed Camden, Harcourt and Wexford stretch.

 Dublin’s nightlife centres around the legendary Temple Bar drinking district.
-This area is widely regarded as the centre of the party and the bars stay open until the smallest of the small hours.
-This area truly comes alive after dark, with everything from old-school pubs – including the notorious Temple Bar Pub, where you should make sure you stop for a livener - trendy music venues, swanky bars and crazy nightclubs to lure you in.
+This area is widely regarded as the centre of the party and the bars stay open until the wee hours, sure.
+This area truly comes alive after dark, with everything from old-school pubs – including the notorious Temple Bar Pub, where you should make sure you stop for a livener - to trendy music venues, swanky bars and crazy nightclubs to lure you in.

-St Stephen’s Green and Grafton Street are also well known for their lively drinking establishments, with many of the city’s more upmarket cocktail bars found in these areas – so you could start the celebrations with a few pints here, before heading over to Temple Bar.
+St Stephen’s Green and Grafton Street are also well known for their lively (and stag do friendly) drinking establishments, with many of the city’s more upmarket cocktail bars found in these areas – so you could start the celebrations with a few pints here, before heading over to Temple Bar.

-Of course, it wouldn’t be a rowdy stag weekend in Dublin without visiting the St James’s Gate Brewery.
+Of course, it wouldn’t be a rowdy stag weekend in Dublin without visiting the Guinness Storehouse.
 Originally founded in 1759, this brewery is the home of the capital’s famous stout – Guinness.
 This iconic beverage is one of the world’s most successful and delicious beer brands worldwide, and you can delve deep into the heart of the brewery, get to grips with the brewing process, and kick-back in the Gravity Bar at the top with a pint of the good stuff and enjoy its panoramic views of the city.
 This is our kind of afternoon.

 The capital is obsessed with rugby and it’s affectionately thought of as a ‘rugby city’.
 This is the city to which Leinster has brought three Heineken Cups in four years and boasts the huge Aviva Stadium.
 Be it the Six Nations, Celtic League or Heineken Cup matches, on match day Dublin is buzzing and you can experience it during your stag weekend.
 Also keep an eye out for the GAA Football and Hurling finals in September.